Noise-aware Learning from Web-crawled Image-Text Data for Image Captioning: Noise-aware Learning for Image Captioning

 Our key component is how we can assign an alignment level $l$ to a given image-text pair.
-For this purpose, we first define the alignment level of a given image-text pair based on their relevance; in a nutshell, as an image-text pair is more correlated, we consider the pair is more aligned.
-Since there is no ground-truth for the correlation, we leverage a pre-trained model (\ie, CLIP) optimized by image-text contrastive learning from web-crawled data; contrastive learning typically drives a model to learn the correlation between images and texts in a data-driven manner, so the similarity scores by CLIP can be used as alignment scores for image-text pairs.
+For this purpose, we first define the alignment level of a given image-text pair; in a nutshell, as an image-text pair is more correlated, we consider the pair is more aligned.
+Since there is no ground truth for the correlation, we leverage a pre-trained model (\ie, CLIP) optimized by image-text contrastive learning from web-crawled data; contrastive learning typically drives a model to learn the correlation between images and texts in a data-driven manner, so the similarity scores by CLIP can be used as alignment scores for image-text pairs.

-Given the CLIP similarity scores, $s \in \mathbb{R}$, from all training samples, we convert them into $K$ discrete alignment levels $l \in \{1,...,K\}$ via a bucketing technique as follows:
+Given the CLIP similarity scores, $s \in \mathbb{R}$, from all training samples, we convert them into $K$ discrete alignment levels $l \in \{1,...,K\}$ via a bucketing technique:

 where $f_{\text{bucket}}$ is a bucketing function with $K$ bins of equally spaced boundaries.
 This bucketing makes more noisy data of low CLIP similarity assigned to a bucket of the lower alignment level (\eg, $l=1$) and well-aligned data of high CLIP similarity allocated to a bucket of the higher alignment level (\eg, $l=K$).